JantyK/springbot_coding_challenge/README.md

 * Ability to add Restaurants to a database
 * Ability to review and rate restaurants
 * Ability to input the last time you visited the restaurant
-* Upon visiting the root URL and signing up, you will be recommended a restaurant based on the average rating and the last time it was recommended to you
+* Upon visiting the root URL, you will be recommended a restaurant based on the average rating and the last time it was recommended to you if you are logged in.
 * Upon going to the show view of the Restaurant, you will see a table of all the reviews for that restaurant
 * Average rating is calculated and updated every time a review is added to a restaurant